Betrayer Beware A Tale Before Christmas

 This means that you’re prohibited from stealing "trade secrets" including clients and using them for your own benefit, even without a written agreement with the owner or company.
 BTW, The Hyena Photo above is from MentalFloss 7 Species That Steal: Don’t believe everything you see, even the hyenas in the Disney classic, The Lion King.
 Hyenas are skeevy flea-bags all too ready to steal from another animal.

-Does client and “trade secret” stealing happen?
+Does this stealing happen?
 Sadly, yes.
 And it this time of year, it is like Dr. Seuss’ book and Disney movie, the Grinch Who Stole Christmas.

 If you work closely with a client and develop a relationship but you did not market to get the client they are not your client.
 If the marketing for the client was not yours but you “closed the deal” meaning you sold that client their service or product, they are not your client.